 - No-logging policy: Yes

 - Paid plans: Start at $2.5 per month

 3. Hotspot Shield free VPN for Android

 There are a few things that make Hotspot Shield one of the best free VPN services for Android you can get.
 It offers 500MB of data per day or around 15GB per month.
 That’s not enough for heavy usage, but it is more than what you get with most other free virtual private networks.

 It’s also super easy to get started, as you don’t have to share your email address or your credit card info with the provider.
 Just download the app on your device, tap “Connect”, and you’re ready to go.
 The major drawback is that you can’t select the server you want to connect to — the app will do that for you automatically.
 There are also ads present in the Android app, which is annoying.

 Like the rest of the services on this list, Hotspot Shield has a no-logging policy.
-It also offers paid plans starting at $7.99 per month that get rid of the ads and the rest of the limitation.
+It also offers paid plans starting at $5.99 per month that get rid of the ads and the rest of the limitations.